OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3/README.md

 ### Prerequisites

-1. We have an existing ECR cluster.
+1. We have an existing ECS cluster.
 2. We have a running Task Definition using an image from ECR repo.
 3. We will spin up **Cloud9** instance to push to files to CodeCommit repo.